 Both state and federal law require schools to measure student achievement with test scores and other indicators to assign campus and district performance ratings.
 The following are resources related to state and federal performance indicators, standards, and sanctions.

 Your local school board policy manual contains TASB's (LEGAL) reference policies and board-adopted (LOCAL) policies.
 Your district may also have relevant administrative regulations.
 For more information on accreditation and accountability, see your district policy manual at the following codes:

 - TASB Governmental Relations (GR) offers a collection of resources on the issue of accountability.

-- The Texas Education Agency (TEA) Accreditation Status Web Site provides information about the process for assigning an accreditation status to a district and permits visitors to search district accreditation statuses assigned annually since the 2007-08 school year.
+- The Texas Education Agency (TEA) Website provides information about the process for assigning an accreditation status to a district and permits visitors to search district accreditation statuses assigned annually since the 2007-08 school year.

 - The TEA Alternative Education Accountability Web Site includes information about the accountability procedures under which alternative education campuses that serve at-risk students may choose to be evaluated.

 - TEA's Financial Integrity Rating System of Texas (FIRST) has rated district financial management practices annually since 2009.

 - The TEA Division of Performance Reporting evaluates public schools and districts and provides answers to frequently asked questions, presentations, letters, and other resources in the areas of accountability and data reporting.

 - The TEA Performance Based Monitoring Division provides information about the Performance-Based Monitoring Analysis System, which reports annually on district and charter school performance in certain areas such as bilingual education, career and technology education, and special education, as well as information about the related data validation indicators.

 - The TEA Division of Accountability Research researches and reports on educational policy and progress in areas such as dropouts, academic performance, and student discipline.